top of page

 Practicing Design Decisions

-Finding Your Inner Designer
+or Finding Your Inner Designer

 This workshop is for hand weavers who want to practice their design skills.
 We will create a garment using only trash bags.
-Trash bags of different sizes, colors, and styles are used because they are rectangles, inexpensive, and easily available.
+Trash bags of different sizes, colors, and styles are used because they are rectangular, inexpensive, and easily available.

 Based on the simple format of a trash bag, we decide what to do for necks, arms, and legs.
 For inspiration, there will be a review of techniques used by other cultures that turn a rectangle into garment shapes.
 Cutting, taping, braiding, and laminating plastic bags are examples of the techniques that could be used in this exercise.

-The workshop will take 1 to 3 hours with a fashion show of designs after the session.
+The workshop will take 1 to 3 hours, with a fashion show of designs after the session.
 Participants pair up as designer and model to collaborate.

 Classes held on Zoom have a $150 utility fee.